nasa-nccs-cds/eis_smce/config/README.md

 # Configuration Parameters

 Each eis_smce workflow takes a run configuration file as input, which specifies all execution parameters for the workflow.
-The installation process places sample copies of all eis_smce run configuration files (*.cfg) in the directory *~/.eis_smce/config*.
+The python package installation process places sample copies of all eis_smce run configuration files (*.cfg) in the directory *~/.eis_smce/config*.

 ## Parameter Descriptions